 Transition between all year groups is carefully planned at Plymouth Grove.
 Class teachers meet to hand over relevant information about pupils and plan additional visits if needed.
+Each child, who is on the SEN register, will have a one page profile explaining their strengths and what they find challenging.
+This is called a passport and helps support the transition into the new class.
 The class teacher will visit the pupil in their own classroom, before the child visits the new classroom.
 The number of additional visits will depend on the needs of the child.
 Some children may complete transition booklets introducing themselves and their needs and will take home social story booklets about their new teachers, classrooms and routines.